askanium/iulian4ik.github.io/_posts/2016-05-19-creational-abstract-factory-pattern.markdown

 - Gurth enin goth!
 The elf takes his bow and is ready to fight.
 - Gurth enin goth!
+The human soldier stretches, grabs his mighty sword, smiles at it and is ready to fight.
+- For honor!
 {% endhighlight %}

 Basically that's it.
 It may feel somehow unclear though how the Abstract Factory Pattern works in JavaScript (or in general).
 It's because of the nature of the language.
 Let's see an example in Python that will show you a more "standard" implementation of Abstract Factory.